ssarangi/self_driving_cars/traffic_sign_classifier/writeup.md

 However, I wrote my own code using a mix of opencv and skimage libraries to have a better control over the whole process.
 Also there were restrictions with what kinds of image augmentation could be performed which I wasn't sure could be handled with ImgAug.
+Generating such a huge dataset is computationally expensive and hence I used python's multiprocessing to speed up that process.
+8 threads were launched to parallelize the operation across the 8 cores I had available on the cpu to near utilize 100% of cpu time.
+This brought down the time from about 20 hrs on a Macbook Pro 15" to about 7 mins on a desktop with core i7 & 32 gb memory.

 ### Original Image
 ![alt text][originalsampleimg]